Blendify/blender-manual/trunk/blender_docs/manual/modeling/metas/introduction.rst

 or *clay-like* forms that have a "rounded" shape.
 Furthermore, when two meta objects get close to one another, they begin to interact with one another.
-They "blend" or "merge", as water droplets do, especially in zero-g (which, by the way, makes them very handy for modeling streams of water when you don't want to do a fluid simulation).
+They "blend" or "merge", as water droplets do, especially in zero-g (which, by the way, makes them very handy for modeling streams of water when you do not want to do a fluid simulation).
 If they subsequently move away from one another, they restore their original shape.

 Each of these is defined by its own underlying mathematical structure